 The Way We GG

 The 2020 edition of our annual celebration of the Governor General's Literary Awards is a lively storytelling event featuring four past GG nominees and winners: Meg Braem, Lorna Crozier – in her 11th Wordfest appearance! – as well as Don Gillmor and Benjamin Hertwig.
-Each writer share a story about the role an open-mic style monologue on the theme of luck and fortune (whether good or bad).
+Each writer shares an open-mic style monologue on the theme of luck and fortune (whether good or bad).
 The hour-long broadcast will start at 7:00 PM MT and will be hosted by Wordfest’s CEO and Creative Ringleader Shelley Youngblut.
 (The pre-show begins at 6:50 PM MT.)
 You can also watch On Demand at Wordfest.com after the initial broadcast.

 The broadcast on Wordfest.com is free, but if you RSVP, we'll send you a reminder along with easy instructions to help you get set up, as well as our unique Digital Doggie Bag after the event with extended interviews with the four authors.

 This event is organized in collaboration with the Canada Council for the Arts to celebrate the finalists and winners of the Governor General’s Literary Awards.